-These Bylaws facilitate the business of the Faculty Senate of Nevada State College (NSHE Code Section 1.3.4-1.3.5) (Hereafter referred to as the Senate.)
-They establish the basis upon which effective participation and deliberation shall take place in formulating, evaluating, and recommending policy by which the college shall be governed.
+These Bylaws facilitate the business of the Faculty Senate of Nevada State College (NSHE Code Title 2, Chapter 1, Section 1.4.7 – 1.4.8).
+They establish the basis upon which effective participation and deliberation shall take place in formulating, evaluating, and recommending policy by which the College shall be governed.

-1.1 The intent of these Bylaws is to facilitate the business of the Faculty Senate of Nevada State College (NSHE Code Section 1.3.4-1.3.5) (hereafter referred to as the Senate.)
-This document consists of procedures designed to supplement those outlined in the NSHE Code and the Nevada State College Bylaws.
+1.1 This document consists of procedures designed to supplement those outlined in the NSHE Code and the Nevada State College Bylaws.

 1.2 These Bylaws establish the basis upon which effective participation and deliberation shall take place in formulating, evaluating, and recommending policy by which the college shall be governed.
-It is intended to provide the governance structure of the college faculty based on a philosophy of shared responsibility for college leadership, to facilitate coordination and cooperation between and among the several parts of the college organization, and to provide means of expression on matters of academic concern and faculty rights.
+It is intended to provide the governance structure of the college faculty based on a philosophy of shared responsibility for college leadership, to facilitate coordination and cooperation between and among the units and offices of the College, and to provide a means of expression on matters of academic concern and faculty rights.

 1.3 The Bylaws of the Senate shall be in accord at all times with the provisions of the NSC Bylaws and the NSHE Code.

 1.4 In cases of doubt as to proper procedure, and when not superseded by either the NSHE Code or NSC Bylaws, the parliamentary authority of the Senate shall be in accordance with the latest edition of Robert’s Rules of Order.